EventStore/documentation/docs/cloud/dedicated/getting-started/private-access/azure.md

 # Microsoft Azure

-For Microsoft Azure customers, Kurrent Cloud allows provisioning an KurrentDB cluster in the same cloud.
+For Microsoft Azure customers, Kurrent Cloud allows provisioning a KurrentDB cluster in the same cloud.
 You can create a cluster in the same region to ensure the lowest latency.

 ::: warning Azure considerations
 Microsoft Azure has a few nuances that must be considered when using Kurrent Cloud with Azure.
 We listed all currently known limitations [below on this page](#considerations-for-microsoft-azure).
 Please ensure you are aware of them before starting to use KurrentDB in Azure.